osrf-migration/vrx-wiki/Phase2_Task_Testing_2019.md

 ### perception2.world ###

-In this world, there is up to five objects per trial, partial occlusions and objectes at long distance.
+In this world, there is up to six objects per trial, partial occlusions and objects at long distance.

 ![perception_2.png](https://bitbucket.org/repo/BgXLzgM/images/1612892141-perception_2.png)